SparebankenVest/helm-charts/README.md

 Helm chart repository provided by Sparebanken Vest.
-See https://github.com/SparebankenVest/public-helm-charts/ for list and documentation of our Helm charts.
+See [https://github.com/SparebankenVest/public-helm-charts/](https://github.com/SparebankenVest/public-helm-charts/) for list and documentation of our Helm charts.

-## Add helm repo
+## Add repo to Helm

 ```bash
 helm repo add spv-charts https://charts.spv.no